Standing on Principle

-Following your decision to zero funding for Hydrogen fuel cells for transportation, I have unfortunately spent the weekend answering emails from my colleagues at Automotive OEM’s worldwide, scientific colleagues involved in the National Academy of Science study, and colleagues on HTAC it’self.
-As I have the broad experience of developing, manufacturing and fielding Batteries, EV’s, Hybrid vehicles, fuel cells , electric propulsion systems and Fuel Cell vehicles, and understand the technical, regulatory, environmental and business issues involved, I am both perplexed and confused by your decision to zero the budget.
+Following your decision to zero funding for Hydrogen fuel cells for transportation, I have unfortunately spent the weekend answering emails from my colleagues at Automotive OEM’s worldwide, scientific colleagues involved in the National Academy of Science study, and colleagues on HTAC itself.
+As I have the broad experience of developing, manufacturing and fielding Batteries, EV’s, Hybrid vehicles, fuel cells, electric propulsion systems, and Fuel Cell Vehicles, and understand the technical, regulatory, environmental and business issues involved, I am both perplexed and confused by your decision to zero the budget.

-Like my colleagues from the other global OEM’s who wrote me this weekend I’ve spent the last 35 years of my life developing real hardware, fielding real hardware, learning the lessons that the customers and real experience teach us and developing business understandings as to what it take to make a sustainable/viable business with products customers will purchase.
+Like my colleagues from the other global OEM’s who wrote me this weekend I’ve spent the last 35 years of my life developing real hardware, fielding real hardware, learning the lessons that the customers and real experience teach us and developing business understandings as to what it takes to make a sustainable/viable business with products customers will purchase.

-I also know that there are many well meaning passionate advocates who do not have that relevant experience and make their cases based on idealized models or non-realistic or scientifically supportable assumptions.
+I also know that there are many well-meaning passionate advocates who do not have that relevant experience and make their cases based on idealized models or non-realistic or scientifically supportable assumptions.
 So, I in no way mean to demean them or you in my disagreement with your decision.

 I want to wish you the best of luck in developing an energy policy for the United States.

 I moved from the semiconductor industry to energy in 1974 because of my passionate belief in the criticality of sustainable energy/environmentally appropriate energy to the well being of future generations of US citizens.
-My hope is for huge success in creating the energy/environment vision as outline by President Obama.
+My hope is for huge success in creating the energy/environment vision as outlined by President Obama.